afni/afni_doc/published/citations.rst

   | `<https://arxiv.org/abs/1709.07471>`_

-Papers discussing global signal regression (GSR), and several reasons why not to do it:
+Papers discussing global signal regression (GSR), and several reasons why not to do it (note: there are many other papers by other groups that show this as well...):

 * | Saad ZS, Gotts SJ, Murphy K, Chen G, Jo HJ, Martin A, Cox RW (2012).
     Trouble at Rest: How Correlation Patterns and Group Differences